zzz6519003/substrate-how-to-guides/docs/09-tutorials/01-Kitties/Part 1/interacting-functions.md

 }
 ```

-Notice the use of [`[#transactional]`](https://substrate.dev/rustdocs/latest/frame_support/attr.transactional.html) which we imported at the very beginning of this tutorial.
-It allows us to write dispatchable functions that will only write to storage at the same time as the helper functions it calls, making sure all storage writes happen together.
+Notice the use of [`[#transactional]`](https://substrate.dev/rustdocs/latest/frame_support/attr.transactional.html)
+which we imported at the very beginning of this tutorial.
+It allows us to write dispatchable
+functions that commit changes to the storage only if the annotated function return `Ok`.
+Otherwise
+all changes are discarded.

 ### 3. Buy a Kitty

 #### A. Check a Kitty is for Sale

-We'll need to ensure 2 things before we can allow the user of this function to purchase a Kitty: first, check that the
+We'll need to ensure two things before we can allow the user of this function to purchase a Kitty:

-Kitty is for sale; and second, check whether the Kitty's current price is within the user's budget and whether the user has
+1. Check that the Kitty is for sale;
+2. Check whether the Kitty's current price is within the user's budget and whether the user has
 enough free balance.

 Replace line ACTION #7: